 The average winter temperature is probably -20 Celsius or -4 Fahrenheit, the coldest temperatures I rode in -45c that’s -49f!
 Surprisingly enough the cold is not the problem so much as keeping cool.

-Dressing for the cold is hard to do with a high output sport, you fingers, toes and face will be freezing but your core is burning.
+Dressing for the cold is hard to do with a high output sport, your fingers, toes, and face will be freezing but your core is burning.

-During the mild winter days I will ware a thin fleece under soft shell or hard shell depending on wind.
+During the mild winter days, I will wear a thin fleece under a softshell or hardshell depending on the wind.

-The next factor in riding is snow, lots of fluffy snow is not a big deal unless it falls on top of the ice.
+The next factor in riding is the snow, lots of fluffy snow is not a big deal unless it falls on top of the ice.
 I don’t even know how many times I wipe out because of this.
 It happens so fast that most of the time you are simply riding along and then you’re in a snowbank.

-My favorite riding conditions would be hard backed snow at about -17c.
+My favourite riding conditions would be hard-packed snow at about -17c.
 Your tires make a satisfying crispy crunch sound.

 Taking care of my bike

 Winter might be all nice and white in most places, but when you ride its nothing but sand, gravel, and salt.
 It’s filthy.